10 Best Places to Sell Your Used Electronics For Cash

 9. Gadget Salvation

-Gadget Salvation takes “pretty much” any electronic item in any condition, according to their web site.
-Examples of items they buy include laptops, cell phones, smart phones, GPS units, MP3 players, video gaming consoles, etc.
+Gadget Salvation takes “pretty much” any electronic item in any condition, according to their website.
+Examples of items they buy include laptops, cell phones, smartphones, GPS units, MP3 players, video gaming consoles, etc.

 After you receive and accept your offer, they’ll send you a free pre-paid shipping label and you can box up your items and send them in.